Everyone's favorite Amazon coat just went on sale for Prime Day 2021

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

 In 2019, the Orolay thickened women's down jacket, which has since come to be known as the Amazon coat, made Oprah's list of favorite things and has sold out several times since then.
 With more than 18,500 reviews and an average 4.4-star rating on Amazon, this jacket is still a hot commodity!
-It's also on sale right now for Prime Day 2021, dropping from $149.99 to $88.49.
+It's also on sale right in certain sizes and colors like red and green for Prime Day 2021, dropping from $149.99 to as low as $88.49.

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.